jeansye/state_engagement_variability/neurodevelopment/README.md

 Applying framework to study state engagement variability (SEV) in development

-(Related manuscript: "Variation in moment-to-moment brain state engagement changes across development and contributes to individual differences in executive function")
+Publication: "Variation in moment-to-moment brain state engagement changes across development and contributes to individual differences in executive function" Neuron (2025)

 **Within this folder**